enkidevs/curriculum/nocode-webflow/introduction/basics-of-web/element-hierarchy.md

 ???

-* The `Element Hierarchy` is how elements behave with respect to one another based on their "rank".
+* The element hierarchy is how elements behave with respect to one another based on their type.
-* The `Element Hierarchy` is used to navigate through the webpage.
+* The element hierarchy is used to navigate through the webpage.